 COVID or not, self-care is essential this time of year.
 Take time to take care of yourself.
 Running on empty only leads to more stress, lower energy, and more illness.
 Being stressed literally weakens your immune system!
 This is ESPECIALLY true now with COVID and its impacts.
 Take some time to think of self-care activities.
 Do you have a favorite scent?
 Game?
 Movie?
 Song?
 Activity?
 Write these down – now.
 Having a list on hand and somewhere visible will help you actually follow through with your self-care activity.
 Whatever you decide to do this Thanksgiving (and upcoming winter holidays), set aside some “you” time.
 A solid hour.
 Read a book, take a long shower, cook or bake (IF that is something that genuinely makes you feel rejuvenated), take a nap… do whatever feels right for you.

-5. Do something special
+5. Do Something Special

-Especially with COVID, working from home, and lock-downs, it can feel like Groundhog Day.
+Especially with COVID, working from home, and lockdowns, it can feel like Groundhog Day.
 Do something to make the holidays special.
 Whatever makes sense for you and your budget.
-Maybe that means take-out from your favourite restaurant.
+Maybe that means take-out from your favorite restaurant.
 Maybe it’s watching your childhood favorite holiday movies.
 Maybe it’s turning off your devices and going camping!
 There is so much going on in the world and in our own personal lives right now that taking a day to celebrate can really improve your mood.

 The holidays are a hard time for a lot of individuals, couples, and families.
 COVID and its effects have only exacerbated that this year.
 You are not alone.
 There is comfort in knowing we are all going through this together, albeit to different degrees and effects.
 Reach out to friends and loved ones, even just to say hello (or send a funny photo).
 We are here for you at Estes Therapy.
 Don’t wait until after the holidays, reach out now to get the help and support you need.